open-contracting-extensions/public-private-partnerships/codelists/README.md

 * milestoneCode - adds an open codelist of milestone codes, specific to OCDS for PPPs
 * partyRole - replaces the partyRole codelist in OCDS with codes specific to OCDS for PPPs
 * milestoneType - replace the milestoneType codelist in OCDS with codes specific to OCDS for PPPs
+* releaseTag - adds codes specific to OCDS for PPPs

 <<< to-do: merging of codelists (e.g. documentType from public-private-partnerships and tarrifs extension) >>>